deeplearning4j/deeplearning4j/rbm-mnist-tutorial.md

 			}

-Next, we'll show you how to train a deep-belief network [to reconstruct and recognize the MNIST images](../mnist-tutorial.html).
+Now we'll show you how to train a deep-belief network [to reconstruct and recognize the MNIST images](../mnist-tutorial.html).